Find synonyms Find exact match

 CHOOSING CANDIDATES FOR TOLAC — The paucity of definitive data that are predictive of maternal and fetal outcome from trial of labor after cesarean delivery (TOLAC) makes determining the ideal candidates for a trial of labor a challenge.
 It is difficult to accurately predict which women will have a successful or unsuccessful TOLAC and there is no test for reliably assessing which uterine scars are likely or unlikely to rupture.

-Predicting likelihood of successful TOLAC — A number of predictive models, screening tools, and nomograms have been developed to identify women with a prior cesarean delivery who have a high or low likelihood of successful TOLAC, but none have been proven to be clinically useful [20,26,37-40].
+Predicting likelihood of successful TOLAC — A number of predictive models, screening tools, and nomograms have been developed to identify women with a prior cesarean delivery who have a high or low likelihood of successful TOLAC, but none have been proven to be clinically useful [20,26,38-41].
 Current screening tools use a combination of obstetric factors, such as maternal demographics (age, race, ethnicity, body mass index [BMI]); the indication(s) for the prior cesarean delivery; the type and number of prior hysterotomy incisions; previous vaginal deliveries, either before or after the cesarean delivery; cervical favorability (eg, Bishop score at the time of admission for spontaneous or planned induction of labor); and intrapartum interventions (eg, labor induction or augmentation) .
 One review concluded that currently used scored screening tool models incorporating various combinations of the above predictive factors reasonably predicted successful TOLAC, but were unable to consistently identify women at risk for failed TOLAC .
 For this reason, the authors do not use any of these models.
+The use of calculators as part of the process of counseling women about TOLAC is reviewed in detail separately.
+(See "Use of calculators for predicting successful trial of labor after cesarean delivery".)

 Predicting risk of uterine rupture — Ultrasound measurement of either the thickness of the anterior uterine wall or the size of the uterine scar defect has been studied to identify women at increased risk for uterine rupture or dehiscence.
 However, at present, use of this imaging technique has not been proven clinically useful.
 (See "Uterine dehiscence and rupture after previous cesarean delivery", section on 'Use of imaging'.)